pgRouting/pgrouting/src/max_flow/doc/pgr_maxFlowPushRelabel.rst

   - Calculates the flow/residual capacity for each edge.
 In the output, edges with zero flow are omitted.
   - The maximum flow through the graph can be calculated by aggregation on source/sink.
   - Returns nothing if source and sink are the same.
-  - Allows multiple sources and sinks (See signatures below).
+  - Allows multiple sources and sinks.
   - Running time: :math:`O( V ^ 3)`

 Signature Summary
 -----------------

-..
-   If the function has more than one signature
-   Remove the unnecessary parts of the signature, just leaving the name of the parameters Like in these examples

 .. code-block:: none